andrewihab988/UiPath-Live-Config-Asset-Pattern/README.md

 # UiPath Live Config Asset Pattern

 A UiPath template and guide for moving project configurations from static `Config.xlsx` files to a single, dynamic JSON Text Asset in Orchestrator.
-This pattern allows you to update your bot's settings in real-time without redeploying the package.
+This pattern allows you to update your bot's settings in real time **without redeploying** the package.

+---

 ## The Problem: Static Configs are Inefficient

 The traditional `Config.xlsx` file is a major bottleneck in a mature RPA environment.
-Every time a simple, environment-specific setting needs to be changed—such as a target URL, a shared folder path, a retry count, or a feature flag—the entire automation package must be:
+Every time a simple environment-specific setting (URL, path, retry count, feature flag) changes, the entire package must be:

-1. Opened in Studio.
+1. Opened in Studio
-2. Edited.
+2. Edited
-3. Re-published to Orchestrator.
+3. Re-published to Orchestrator
-4. Updated in the environment.
+4. Updated in the environment

-This process is slow, inefficient, and introduces unnecessary risk for what should be a simple configuration change.
-It violates the core DevOps principle of separating **Code** from **Configuration**.
+This workflow violates the DevOps principle of separating *Code* from *Configuration*.

+---

 ## The Solution: A Single JSON Text Asset

-This pattern leverages a single **Orchestrator Text Asset** to hold your *entire* configuration as a JSON string.
+Use a single **Orchestrator Text Asset** to store your entire configuration as a JSON string.

-A simple `Get Asset` and `Deserialize JSON` in your robot's `Init` phase loads all settings into a dynamic `JObject` variable.
-This gives you the power to update any bot setting in real-time, directly from Orchestrator, with **zero redeployment**.
+A simple `Get Asset` and `Deserialize JSON` activity loads the settings into a `JObject` variable during initialization.

-## Key Benefits
+### Benefits

-* **Real-Time Updates:** Change a setting in Orchestrator, and the bot uses it on its very next run.
-* **Zero Redeployment:** No need to stop processes or republish packages for simple config changes.
-* **Centralized & Scalable:** Manage all your process settings from one central, auditable location.
-* **Structured Data:** Use the power of JSON for nested and complex configurations (e.g., `Config("Timeouts")("Short")`) far superior to a flat Excel file.
-* **DevOps Alignment:** Truly separates your static code (the package) from your dynamic configuration (the asset).
+- Real-time updates: configuration changes apply immediately on the next run
+- Zero redeployment needed
+- Centralized, auditable configuration
+- Structured JSON for nested, complex settings
+- DevOps-aligned design separating code and config

 ---

-## Installation & Usage Guide
+## Installation & Usage Guide 🚀

-Here is the step-by-step guide to implement this pattern in your own projects.

 ### Step 1: Create the JSON Configuration